cedis-epublishing/confluence/README.md

 Documentation
 -------------

-ConfluencePlugin.inc.php - adds the scripts for image gallery and video player to the header of each article page (article/article.tpl) by using the variable {$additionalHeadData}. fancybox - includes the scripts (js and css) and icons for the fancybox. fancybox/fancybox.css - default style for the image gallery, including our icon-slideshow.gif for spans with class="fancy-slideshow-icon". video-player -  includes the scripts (js and css) for the video player. locale - includes the translation of the plugin desciption. style.css - includes specific style for the confluence html files (TODO: remove for community version).
+* ConfluencePlugin.inc.php - adds the scripts for image gallery and video player to the header of each article page (article/article.tpl) by using the variable {$additionalHeadData}.
+* fancybox - includes the scripts (js and css) and icons for the fancybox.
+* fancybox/fancybox.css - default style for the image gallery, including our icon-slideshow.gif for spans with class="fancy-slideshow-icon".
+* video-player - includes the scripts (js and css) for the video player.
+* locale - includes the translation of the plugin desciption (currently: german and english).
+* style.css - includes specific style for the confluence html files (TODO: remove for community version).